hrishin/hrishidev/_posts/2025-12-15-building-stock-exchange-in-the-cloud.markdown

 - Leader election still follows Raft timing—followers monitor the leader heartbeat, start an election on timeout, gather a majority (using the highest replicated index as voting currency), and the new leader resumes sequencing from the last committed index so no order replays out of order.

-So an Aeron[2]-like system plays a crucial role, not only providing IPC for the event bus, but also offering highly available leader election primitives when clustered over Raft.
+So an Aeron[2] like system plays a crucial role, not only providing IPC event bus macked by memory for OMS and Matching engine, but also offering highly available leader election primitives when clustered over Raft.
 - Aeron provides IPC via shared memory, event sequencing, and replication of messages across other hosts.
 - Aeron also supplies leader election primitives to achieve failover within a few microseconds without data loss[7].
-- In the AWS context, Aeron Premium can deliver kernel bypass capabilities to achieve ultra-low latency[6].
+- In the AWS context, Aeron Premium can deliver kernel bypass capabilities to achieve ultra-low latency[6] using the EFA or even over the RDMA channel.

 ### Coinbase International Exchange Architecture (Reference)